-Infectious diseases are illnesses caused by viruses or bacteria that are spread between people or from animals to people.
-Most infectious diseases cause mild short term effects, while others can cause more serious long term effects.
-Researchers on homelessness and infectious disease often focus their investigation on Hepatitis A, B and C, tuberculosis, HIV/AIDS and a range of sexually transmitted infections.
+While the general population in Canada is at lower risk of contracting hepatitis compared to people living in other parts of the world, it is a serious health concern that disproportionately affects homeless people worldwide.
+Hepatitis is one of a number of infectious diseases caused by viruses or bacteria that are spread between people or from animals to people.
+Most infectious diseases cause mild short-term effects, while others cause serious long-term effects which could lead to life-threatening complications.
+Researchers on homelessness and infectious disease often focus their investigation on hepatitis A, B and C, tuberculosis (TB), HIV/AIDS and a range of sexually transmitted infections.

-Treatment of infectious diseases amongst the homeless is complicated by the fact that many homeless people face barriers in accessing health services, lack funds for medication, and may not easily be able to follow the routines of treatment.
-Ultimately, the fact that people who are homeless have few options but to continue to use overcrowded emergency services means that even if they have access to treatment, they are still at high risk for other infectious diseases.
+Treatment of infectious diseases among people who are homeless is complicated by the fact that many homeless people face barriers in accessing health services, lack funds for medication, and may not easily be able to follow treatment schedules.
+Further challenges include not having ID or a health card, feelings of stigmatization and/or the lack of transportation to health visits.
+The reality is that people experiencing homelessness have few options but to continue using emergency services or staying in unhealthy environments, meaning that even if they have access to treatment, they are still at high risk of contracting other infectious diseases.

 In England, the National Institute for Health and Clinical Excellence recommends the following guidelines to better treat, control and decrease the cases of TB, hepatitis C, and HIV among the homeless population and those at-risk:

 - Simultaneous screenings for TB, hepatitis C, and HIV